lerebel103/monitor-eqmac/README.md

-# Automatically restarts EqMac when it becomes unresponsive
+# Automatically restarts EqMac when it hangs

 A Python-based utility to monitor the `coreaudiod` process on macOS and restart the [`EqMac`](https://eqmac.app) application if the CPU usage exceeds a defined threshold.